 Nach Baliye 9 Double Eviction: Urvashi Dholakia-Anuj & Sourabh Raj Jain-Ridhima To Be Eliminated!

 Star Plus' popular dance reality show Nach Baliye 9 witnessed four wild card entries - Pooja Banerjee-Sandeep Sejwal, Avinash Sachdev-Palak Purswani, Urvashi Dholakia-Anuj Sachdeva and Vishal Aditya Singh-Madhurima Tuli.
 But a few contestants like Faisal Khan and Pooja Banerjee suffered injuries and had to quit the show because of which there were no eliminations.
-But this time, the viewers will witness double eviction.
+But this time, the viewers will witness a double eviction.

 As per a TOI report, two of the most popular and strongest contestants will be exiting the show.
 Apparently, Sourabh Raj Jain-Ridhima and Urvashi Dholakia will be eliminated from the show.